mgajda/less-arbitrary/towards-better-union.md

 ### Union type providers

-The earliest practical effort to apply union types to JSON inference to generate Haskell types[@json-autotype-prezi].
+The earliest practical effort to apply union types to JSON inference to generate Haskell types [@json-autotype-prezi].
 It uses union type theory, but it also lacks an extensible theoretical framework.
-F\# type providers for JSON facilitate deriving a schema automatically; however, a type system is *ad-hoc*[@type-providers-f-sharp].
+F\# type providers for JSON facilitate deriving a schema automatically; however, a type system does not support union of alternatives and is given shape inference algorithm, instead of design driven by desired properties [@type-providers-f-sharp].
-The other attempt to automatically infer schemas has been introduced in the PADS project [@pads].
+The other attempt to automatically infer schemas has been introduced in the PADS project [@pads,@learnpads].
 Nevertheless, it has not specified a generalized type-system design methodology.
-One approach uses Markov chains to derive JSON types [@quicktype].
+One approach uses Markov chains to derive JSON types [@quicktype]^[This approach uses Markov chains to infer best of alternative type representations, which to our knowledge has not been exhaustively tackled by formal approaches.].
-This approach requires considerable engineering time due to the implementation unit tests in a case-by-case mode, instead of formulating laws applying to all types.
+This approach requires considerable engineering time due to the implementation of unit tests in a case-by-case mode, instead of formulating laws applying to all types.
 Moreover, this approach lacks a sound underlying theory.
-Regular expression types were also used to type XML documents[@xduce], which does not allow for selecting alternative representation.
+Regular expression types were also used to type XML documents [@xduce], which does not allow for selecting alternative representation.
-Therefore, we summarize that there are several previously introduced approaches that provide partially satisfactory results.
-In the present study, we aim to expand these proposals to enable systematic addition of features, and automatic validation of types.
+In the present study, we generalize previously introduced approaches and enable a systematic addition of not only value sets, but inference subalgorithms, to the union type system.

 ### Frameworks for describing type systems